nanodbc/nanodbc/README.md

 - Clean up `bind_*` family of functions, reduce any duplication.
 - Improve documentation: The main website and API docs should be more responsive.
 - Provide more examples in documentation, more details, and point out any gotchas.
-- Versioned generated source level API documentation for `matesr` and previous releases.
+- Versioned generated source level API documentation for `master` and previous releases.
 - Add "HOWTO Build" documentation for Windows, OS X, and Linux.

 ---